James D. Bissell: Early life

 Jim Bissell was born in Charleston, South Carolina, the only child of Elizabeth and James Bissell.
 In his youth, he moved around and traveled with his father from Hawaii to Bermuda and so many places in between.
-After he graduated high school Bissell attended University of North Carolina at Chapel Hill working in the theater department.
-In 1973 Bissell graduated with a BFA and decided to make it New York.
+After he graduated from high school Bissell attended the University of North Carolina at Chapel Hill, working in the theater department.
+In 1973, Bissell graduated with a BFA and decided to make it to New York.
 He made it by working on low-budget features and commercials.

 Career

-Bissell soon moved to Los Angeles to exploit his talent in the entertainment capital of the world.
-He found steady work on the set of the television series Palmerstown, U.S.A..
-In 1980 he was awarded an Emmy for his work on the show, and around that time he was discovered by Steven Spielberg while he was shooting on the same lot.
-Bissell would later receive a BAFTA nomination for production design on Spielberg's next project E.T. the Extra-Terrestrial.
+Bissell soon moved to Los Angeles to exploit his talent in the world's entertainment capital.
+He found steady work on the set of the television series Palmerstown, U.S.A.
+In 1980, he was awarded an Emmy for his work on the show, and around that time, he was discovered by Steven Spielberg while he was shooting on the same lot.
+Bissell would later receive a BAFTA nomination for production design on Spielberg's next project, E.T. the Extra-Terrestrial.

-While working on Jumanji (1995) Bissell met his wife Martha.
+While working on Jumanji (1995), Bissell met his wife, Martha.

-Bissell's collaboration with George Clooney began in 2002 with Confessions Of A Dangerous Mind, followed by Good Night, and Good Luck which landed him an Oscar nomination, Leatherheads, The Monuments Men, Suburbicon, and most recently The Midnight Sky.
+Bissell's collaboration with George Clooney began in 2002 with Confessions Of A Dangerous Mind, followed by Good Night and Good Luck, which landed him an Oscar nomination, Leatherheads, The Monuments Men, Suburbicon, and most recently The Midnight Sky.

-Little known fact: when working on Nick Castle's The Boy Who Could Fly, "Bissell-ing" was invented.
+Little-known fact: when working on Nick Castle's The Boy Who Could Fly, "Bissell-ing" was invented.
 It started at a dinner with Bissell, Castle, Ron Cobb, and their wives.
-The rule became: you cannot drink the wine until you have Bisselled - Which involves, dropping the cork onto a plate repeatedly until the cork stands up on one end.
-We have tried to propagate this throughout the world and currently, Nick Castle the Bissell-ing record - 3-corks simultaneously!
+The rule became that you cannot drink the wine until you have Bisselled, which involves repeatedly dropping the cork onto a plate until the cork stands up on one end.
+We have tried to propagate this worldwide, and currently, Nick Castle is the Bissell-ing record - 3-corks simultaneously!
 Give Bissilling a try!

 Personal life

 Bissell is married to Martha Wynne.
 Jim and Martha have three children: James Dougal (from Bissell's previous marriage), Alexander Wynne (born 1996) and Elizabeth Wynne (born 1998).

 He is a known Joseph Campbell fan.

-This is all that is known about this mysterious figure.
+He is a fellow of the Royal Society of Arts.

 Awards

 Bissell won the Emmy for "Outstanding Art Direction for a Series" for his work on "Palmerstown, U.S.A."

-Bissell was Nominated for the BAFTA for "Best Production Design/Art Direction" for his work on "E.T. the Extra-Terrestrial."
+Bissell was nominated for the BAFTA for "Best Production Design/Art Direction" for his work on "E.T. the Extra-Terrestrial."